oohal/mboxbridge/README.md

 		Response:
 			-
 		Notes:
-			Flushes any dirty blocks in the current window.
+			Flushes any data in the current window that has been marked dirty.

 	Command:
 		ERASE (v2 only)